Tracardi/tracardi/README.md

 # Tracardi Customer Data Platform

 [Tracardi](http://www.tracardi.com)  is a Graphic User Interface based on [Apache Unomi](https://unomi.apache.org).

-Unomi is an open source Customer Data Platform that allows anyone to collect user profiles and manage them in a very robust way.
+Unomi is an open-source Customer Data Platform that allows anyone to collect user-profiles and manage them in a very robust way.

 # Installation